Conceive Automated Tests

 Unless the name of the parameter is a number.
 In that case, please see below.

-When creating an action with a parameter with an undefined value from the Test Case Workspace:
+When creating an action with a "parameter" between "" from the Test Case Workspace:

 - The name of the parameter is automatically replaced by a generic value ("param1", "param2", etc.)

 - The undefined value entered at the test step level is automatically entered as the parameter's default value.

 You can modify the name and the default value of the parameter in the "Parameter" block:

 - For the name of the parameter, only uppercase and lowercase letters, numbers, dashes - and underscores _ are allowed;

 - For its default value, every character is allowed except for <, > and ".

 These two fields have a 255 characters limit minus the number of characters already in the action's fixed parts.